wandb/docs/docs/guides/model_registry/model-registry-automations.md

 For example, you can create a trigger that automatically deploys a model to GitHub when you add a new version of a registered model.

 :::note
-See [this YouTube video](https://www.youtube.com/watch?v=s5CMj_w3DaQ&ab_channel=Weights%26Biases) for step by step instructions on how to automatically deploy custom models and new model versions from the W&B Model Registry to Amazon SageMaker Endpoints using a W&B Automation.
+[This]([url](https://wandb.ai/wandb/wandb-model-cicd/reports/Model-CI-CD-with-W-B--Vmlldzo0OTcwNDQw)) tutorial will walk you through setting up an Automation that triggers a Github Action.
+You can also visit [this video](https://www.youtube.com/watch?v=s5CMj_w3DaQ&ab_channel=Weights%26Biases) for instructions on setting up a W&B Automation that deploys a new model version from the W&B Model Registry to Amazon SageMaker Endpoints.
 :::

 ## Event types